andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 }
 ```

-Change the variable’s value on click and use it as a condition for displaying different content containers:
+Set the variable’s value to change on click and use the value as a condition for displaying different content containers:

 ```html
 <!-- top nav -->